astromub/NuRiProject/trade-tracker.md

             }
         }

-        /**
-         * Clears all trade history and resets session-based counters for a specific tier.
-         * @param {string} targetTier - The tier whose data should be cleared.
-         * @param {boolean} fullReset - If true, resets cooldown flags and sessionCount.
-         */
         function clearTierData(targetTier, fullReset = false) {

-            // Reset ALL history for the target tier tierDataStore[targetTier].tradeHistory = [];
+            tierDataStore[targetTier].tradeHistory = [];
             tierDataStore[targetTier].haltHistory = [];

-            // Reset dynamic variables if the target tier is the currently active tier if (targetTier === tier) {
+            if (targetTier === tier) {
                  tradeCount = 0;
                  totalTrades = 0;